kyonifer/koma/docs/markdown/index.md

 # Overview

-Koma is a scientific computing library written in Kotlin, designed to allow development of cross-platform numerical applications targeting Javascript, Java (JVM), and embedded (native) platforms.
+Koma is a scientific computing library written in Kotlin, designed to allow development of multiplatform numerical applications targeting JavaScript, Java (JVM), and/or embedded (native) platforms.

 Project goals:

 - Create a scientific programming environment that is similar in style to NumPy or MATLAB
 - Enable writing numerical applications which can be deployed on JVM, JS, and native platforms
-- Support using said applications from Python, MATLAB, Java, and other pre-existing codebases
-- Use pluggable back-ends to enable optimized computation via pre-existing platform libraries
+- Avoid reinventing the wheel by delegating to platform specific back-ends when available

 To get started, try the quickstart instructions below for your desired platform.
-After that, take a look at the [functionality overview](General_Usage_Guide/Functionality_Overview.md) for a quick intro on what Koma provides, or the [linear algebra](General_Usage_Guide/Matrices_&_Linear_Algebra.md) section to see some usage examples.
+After that, take a look at the [linear algebra](General_Usage_Guide/Matrices_&_Linear_Algebra.md) or [N-D arrays](General_Usage_Guide/N-Dimensional_Arrays.md) sections to see some usage examples.

-### Quickstart (Java)
+### Quickstart (Using from Kotlin/JVM or Kotlin/JS)

 Koma is hosted on bintray.
 First add the koma repository to your repo list.
 If using gradle: